 Beyond all of the obvious cost benefits of laser hair removal listed above, having your procedure done at Laser Lipo and Veins also comes with the added benefit of a significantly reduced cost compared to laser hair removal clinic chains, such as Ideal Image.
 At Laser Lipo and Veins, our laser hair removal procedures cost less than twenty-five percent of what you would pay at a place like Ideal Image!

 With laser hair removal at a cost that is great for consumers and being virtually pain-free, there is no reason to wait on calling for your consultation!
 Enjoy the wonders of never having to shave again and beautifully smooth skin that will make all of your friends and family jealous.
-Contact the professionals at Laser Lipo and Veins for your free consultation and see how easy it is for you to receive laser hair removal.
+Contact the professionals at Laser Lipo and Veins for your free consultation and see how easy it is for you to receive laser hair removal and to find out more about liposuction St Louis cost.